zyunhan886-tech/bubble-sort-visualizer/README.md

 ![alt text](test3.png)

+result:

     The program detected invalid input.

     No animation was generated.

     This confirms that non-numeric input is safely rejected.

 ## 9. Acknowledgment